Odder/lighthouse-scalars/Custom Scalars/StringScalarType.md

 ## Description

 A generic scalar type which support out of box coercing and validation.
-This scalar should support most basic Scalar types.
+By default it coercing everything going in and out to a string (will convert stringables and numbers as well to strings).
+No validation is applied to the value.

 ## Usage